brianjamesquinn1/dotfiles/README.md

 ### Installation & Environment Setup ###
 1. Run `./environment.sh`, this will install/setup anything that can be automated
-   - an overview of each script can be found at the bottom
+2. Navigate to the `languages` directory and run the corresponding shell script for any language you will be working with
-2. `environment.sh` will output the public ssh and gpg keys, add these to github
+3. If ssh/gpg keys are desired for your github account, run `./generatekeys.sh`
-3. Follow instructions below to configure manual settings
+4. Follow instructions below to configure manual settings

 ### Setting Up Laptop Preferences ###
 1. Configure Flux